TTD August 2026 Quota Released: How to Book Darshan, Seva & Accommodation

-Whether you want a Suprabhatam seva, a Kalyanotsavam slot, or a humble Sarva Darshan token for elderly parents, knowing the precise release time can be the difference between a confirmed booking and a sold-out screen.
-Below is the complete, fact-checked breakdown straight from the TTD Public Relations Office circular dated May 8, 2026.
+Whether you want a Suprabhatam seva, a Kalyanotsavam slot, a ₹300 Special Entry Darshan, or a humble Sarva Darshan token for elderly parents, this guide shows you exactly how to book now, when cancellation slots appear, and the original release schedule for reference.
+Everything below is fact-checked against the TTD Public Relations Office circular dated May 8, 2026.

 - May 18, 10 AM – Srivari Arjita Seva (Suprabhatam, Thomala, Archana, Ashtadala Padapadmaradhana)